 The Special Park Improvement District was created to preserve the character and architectural quality of Fifth and Park Avenues.
 It limits the height of new buildings to 210 feet or 19 stories, whichever is less, and mandates street wall continuity.

 The Special Planned Community Preservation District designation protects the unique character of well-planned communities that have been developed as a unit.
 Those communities characteristically have large landscaped open spaces and a superior relationship of buildings, open spaces, commercial uses, and pedestrian and vehicular circulation.
 In many cases, they have been threatened by development pressures.
-No demolition, new development, enlargement, or alteration of landscaping or topography is permitted within the district except by special permit of the City Planning Commission.
+No demolition, new development, enlargement, or alteration of landscaping or topography is permitted within the district except by a special permit of the City Planning Commission.
 Preservation districts have been mapped in Sunnyside Gardens, Fresh Meadows, Parkchester, and Harlem River Houses.

 Special Scenic View District (Brooklyn)